 In Michigan, if a friend crashed your car and if they were at-fault for the accident, then your liability as the vehicle’s owner for the resulting personal injury to others will likely be covered up to the liability coverage limit you chose when you purchased your auto insurance policy.

 Michigan law requires that all Michigan driver’s purchase liability insurance – which is often called bodily injury liability insurance – with minimum coverage limits of $250,000/$500,000, although the law also allows drivers to purchase lower limits of $50,000/$100,000.

 It is likely that your liability insurance provides coverage when a friend is driving your vehicle (with your permission) and causes a crash that results in injury or death to other people.
 It is important to check specific terms and language of your policy to determine the extent of your liability coverage.

 Keep in mind that, even though you are being sued as the owner of the vehicle and even though your name will be on a automobile accident lawsuit complaint, in almost all cases it will be your own auto insurance company that will hire a lawyer for you, defend the lawsuit, pay all legal costs and expenses of defending you, and ultimately pay a settlement that will fall within your insurance policy limits – assuming those insurance policy limits are adequate to cover all the harms and losses and injuries that your friend caused after the accident.

-What if my friend crashed my car, am I covered for damage to other vehicles?
+What if my friend crashed my car in Michigan, am I covered for damage to other vehicles?